dileept2202/dileept2202/readme.md

 ## 💼 Experience

 ### Business Analyst Intern – Team Lead | UptoSkills
-- Led and coordinated a team to ensure smooth execution of business and analytical tasks.
+- Led a team of 20 members, coordinating tasks and ensuring timely project execution.
-- Conducted SWOT analysis and market research to identify opportunities and support strategic decisions.
+- Conducted SWOT analysis and business research to identify opportunities and support strategic decision-making.
-- Developed dashboards and reports using Power BI and Excel for performance tracking.
+- Created Power BI dashboards and Excel reports to monitor performance metrics and visualize business insights.
-- Collaborated with stakeholders to gather requirements and deliver data-driven insights.
+- Collaborated with stakeholders to gather requirements and deliver data-driven recommendations.

 ---